multi-io/docker-delve/README.md

 # Go Delve Image

 Usually run with the binary to be debugged mounted into the container.
+You could also copy the dlv binary (which is linked statically) out of the container into the to-be-debugged container, e.g. if you use this image in a K8s InitContainer.

 IMPORTANT: You need to run the container with `--security-opt seccomp:unconfined`.
 Otherwise Delve will abort with `could not launch